yebor974/filament-renew-password/README.md

 The Filament Renew Password Plugin enhances Filament by prompting users to renew their passwords based on specified criteria.

+Two default renewal process are implemented:
+- Recurring Renewal
+- Force Renewal

+You are free to add your own renewal criteria.

 ![Screenshot](https://julienboyer.re/assets/github/filament-renew-password/screenshot_1.png)

 ## Installation